Summer in Amsterdam

 There’s a festival happening every weekend

 You could say that Amsterdam is a little bit festival mad.
 More than 300 festivals take place each year in and around the city – the bulk of these happening in the summer months.
 So no matter when you visit, there’s bound to be something going on.
-From huge dance music events to foodie fests and cultural carnivals, Amsterdam’s festival agenda spans all tastes and genres.
-Read more about Amsterdam festivals and see what’s on during your visit.
+From huge dance music events to foodie festivals and cultural carnivals, Amsterdam’s festival agenda spans all tastes and genres.
+Read more about Amsterdam festivals or see our guide to Amsterdam's best summer food festivals!

 You can take your barbecue to the park